 Working on no sleep is neither fun, nor sustainable.
 But, there will likely be windows of time in your life when it is what it is.
 So, try the plan above to keep your sanity—and your job—until that beautiful time in the future when you’re able to get more rest.

-Photo of man looking at computer courtesy of PeopleImages/Getty Images.
+Photo of person looking at computer courtesy of PeopleImages/Getty Images.